Seventeen different translations of the Bible were 'data

 He asked them, "Whose is this image and inscription?"

-Son of god, i.e. a god - against first and second commandments - "No other gods", and no "graven images."
+Son of god, i.e. another god, the god of money - which is against first and second commandments - "No other gods", and no "graven images."

 They said to him, "Caesar's."
 Then he said to them,

 "Give therefore to Caesar the things that are Caesar's, and

 to God the things that are God's." - Matthew

 Render: To pay back; to restore.
 Webster Dictionary, 1913.

 Did Jesus change his mind, and now agree to have two gods, and serve two masters?
 Or did he wish to restore, and return back Caesar's things to Caesar, choosing to serve God, instead of money and a god he called mammon?

 wrong in front of the people.
 His answer surprised them, so they

 Tax Test.
 Was Jesus considered a tax expert?
 Jesus was tested on taxation, which is service and labor to another.
 According to Luke 15, Jesus was frequently surrounded by "all the tax collectors", and because of this he was probably considered the local tax law expert.